DeFiOptions/DeFiOptions-core/README.md

 ### Support mainnet

 A [governance token distribution plan](https://docs.defioptions.org/governance/token-distribution) is being draft for launching DeFi Options on mainnet once it finishes its development and validation goals.
-Stay tunned to ower docs for finding out how you can become a project supporter either as a [validator](https://docs.defioptions.org/roles/validators) or simply as an [early user](https://docs.defioptions.org/roles/traders).
+Stay tuned for finding out how you can become a project supporter either as a [validator](https://docs.defioptions.org/roles/validators) or simply as an [early user](https://docs.defioptions.org/roles/traders).